Weaving Worldsheet Supermultiplets from the Worldlines Within: Worldsheet Supermultiplets

 \subsubsection{Complex Structure}

 The Adinkras\eq{e:11x242}, \eq{e:121x22} and\eq{e:22x121} all depict equivalent worldline supermultiplets, but inequivalent worldsheet supermultiplets.
-The particular arrangement of\eq{e:121x22} makes the horizontal twisted $\ZZ_2$-symmetry in these Adinkras obvious|as per specification in Corollary~\ref{C:Cpx}.
+The particular arrangement of\eq{e:121x22} makes the horizontal twisted $\ZZ_2$ symmetry in these Adinkras obvious|as per specification in Corollary~\ref{C:Cpx}.
 In turn, the same structure is evident in the Adinkras\eq{e:11x242} and\eq{e:22x121} by the facts that: \begin{enumerate}\itemsep=-3pt \item the nodes and the edges of a chosen pair of colors form multiple copies of\eq{e:22}, \item nodes in any such copy of\eq{e:22} are connected to the nodes of any other such copy by perfectly like edges (same color, same solid/dashed parity) of the remaining colors. \end{enumerate} When depicting worldsheet supermultiplets, the $(2,2)$-Adinkras\eq{e:121x22} and\eq{e:22x121} are each other's $\rD_{\a+}\iff\rD_{\ad-}$ mirror images, whereas the Adinkra\eq{e:11x242} depicts a $(3,1)$-supermultiplet and its ($1,3)$-supersymmetric mirror-pair.
+Both\eq{e:11x242} and\eq{e:22x121} can be brought into the twisted left-right symmetric form of\eq{e:121x22} by a horizontal repositioning of nodes.
 Using the complex basis {\em\/\`a la\/}\eq{e:Cpx}, these Adinkras may be used to depict the supermultiplets that are also known as semi-chiral superfields\cite{rSChSF0,rSChSF}.
-For the $(2,2)$-Adinkras\eqs{e:121x22}{e:22x121}, this has been demonstrated explicitly\cite{rGH-obs} by reading off the supersymmetry transformation rules from the Adinkras and comparing them with the superfield results.
+For the $(2,2)$-Adinkras\eqs{e:121x22}{e:22x121}, this has been demonstrated explicitly\cite{rGH-obs} by reading off the supersymmetry transformation rules from the Adinkras and comparing them with the complex superfield results.

 In the same manner, a complex structure is detected in the first and third $(4,0)$- and $(0,4)$-Adinkras in both their twisted and untwisted versons\eq{e:N4half}.
 With a little horizontal rearrangement, this can be made evident: